m4hosam/Kanban-Board-Clone/README.md

-# Kanban Backend Service
+# Kanban Board Project

-This is a backend service for a Kanban board application built with Node.js, Express, TypeScript, and Prisma ORM.
-It provides RESTful API endpoints for managing tasks in a Kanban board.
+This project is a full-stack Kanban board application built using modern web technologies.
+It consists of a React frontend and a Node.js backend, both containerized using Docker for easy deployment and development.

 ## Table of Contents